-MAGNITUDE (NCT03748641) is a Phase 3 randomised, double-blind, placebo-controlled, multicentre clinical study evaluating the safety and efficacy of the combiniation of niraparib and abiraterone acetate plus prednisone (AAP) as a first-line therapy for patients with mCRPC, with or without certain HRR gene alterations.
-The study includes two cohorts in which patients were randomised to receive either niraparib and AAP or placebo and AAP cohorts: one cohort of patients with predefined HRR gene alterations (including ATM, BRCA1, BRCA2, BRIP1, CDK12, CHEK2, FANCA, HDAC2, PALB2 alterations) and one cohort of patients without HRR gene alterations.
-In a third, open-label cohort, all patients received a fixed dose combination tablet of niraparib and abiraterone and a separate tablet of prednisone.
+MAGNITUDE is a Phase 3 randomized, double-blind, placebo-controlled, multicenter clinical study evaluating the safety and efficacy of the combination of niraparib and abiraterone acetate plus prednisone as a first-line therapy for patients with mCRPC, with or without certain HRR gene alterations.
+The study includes two cohorts in which patients were randomized to receive either niraparib and abiraterone acetate plus prednisone or abiraterone acetate (placebo) plus prednisone cohorts: one cohort of patients with predefined HRR gene alterations (including ATM, BRCA1, BRCA2, BRIP1, CDK12, CHEK2, FANCA, HDAC2, PALB2 alterations) and one cohort of patients without HRR gene alterations.
+In a third, open-label cohort, all patients received a combination tablet of niraparib and abiraterone and a separate tablet of prednisone.
 The primary endpoint of the MAGNITUDE trial is rPFS.
-Secondary endpoints include time-to-initiation of cytotoxic chemotherapy, time to symptomatic progression and overall survival.1
+Secondary endpoints include time-to-initiation of cytotoxic chemotherapy, time to symptomatic progression, and overall survival.